 Today it’s simple to name a great number of BI vendors and what is more it is up to each company to choose whether to purchase one holistic full-service solution from one vendor or to pick various tools from several offerings.

 Due to the industry specifics, a BI solution should often be protected regarding the information stored.
 At the same time, the data must be fully available to the customer.
-That is why one ought to carefully select a vendor and a software so that the latter is pliable to the requirements.
+That is why one ought to see a business intelligence in detail and carefully select a vendor and a software so that the latter is pliable to the requirements.

 The following vendors do not make the list complete but are used to be taken as best of breed: